o0oradaro0o/boats-site/README.md

 if you receive a LastKey object that means your results are paginated and you can use it to retrieve the next page either by including it in a POST body or in query string parameters as lastKey=KEY:VALUE,KEY:VALUE

 alternatively you can use the special query string continue=true to fetch all results but beware this may cause timeout issues all requests time out after 30 seconds and i cannot increase that

+for single-game data send calls to the same endpoint but use battleships/battleships_game instead of battleships/battleships everything else is the same i sorted the data there by negative matchID presuming that matchID is continually increasing that means you'll return data from newest to oldest